-- · People who are transitioning out of
+- People without homes - People who are transitioning out of homelessness

-Opened in 2019.
-Norland Place Supportive Housing (shown left) offers 52 shelter-rate units and a variety of supports for people seeking alternatives to homelessness.
+Opened in 2019, Norland Place Supportive Housing (shown left) offers 52 shelter-rate units and a variety of supports for people seeking alternatives to homelessness.
 A 43-unit addition is currently proposed for the site.